Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## Primitives are value types

-When we pass a _value type_ (e.g., a primitive data type value) argument to a function, the situation is easy.
+This situation is easy when we pass a _value type_ (e.g., a primitive data type value) argument to a function.

 --